A hybrid-Hill estimator enabled by heavy-tailed block maxima: Reduced-bias H2 estimation

-In conjunction, Figures \ref{Fig:RBFrechetPareto025} and \ref{Fig:RBGEVGPD025} are a good graphic testament to the effectiveness of the proposed hybrid approach for unifying the to date polarised extreme value statistical streams, either grounded in the GEV-fit to BM or stemming from POT approaches predicated on the GPD-approximation to tail-related data.
-Additionally, Figure \ref{Fig:POTGPD} evidences that, even if the approximation bias is left unabated, the H2 estimator comes out in a relatively equal standing to the conventional Hill estimator based on the upper order statistics from the entire sample of size $n=5000$.
-When a small number of upper intermediate order statistics is employed, the H2 estimator displays estimates' paths which bear a striking resemblance to those delivered by the original Hill estimator stemming from the POT approach.
-This is an example of how knowledge gained from one strand of development (POT approach) can be used to bolster new advances on the other (BM method).
+Together, Figures \ref{Fig:RBFrechetPareto025} and \ref{Fig:RBGEVGPD025} compound a good graphic testament to the effectiveness of the proposed hybrid approach for unifying the, to date, polarised extreme value statistical streams: that grounded in the GEV-fit to BM data and those stemming from POT approaches predicated on the GPD-approximation to tail-related data.
+Additionally, Figure \ref{Fig:POTGPD} evidences that, even if the approximation bias is left unabated, the H2 estimator comes out in relatively equal standing to the conventional Hill estimator attached to $m=1$.
+When a small number of upper intermediate order statistics is employed, the H2-estimates' paths already bear a striking resemblance to those delivered by the foremost Hill estimator stemming from the POT approach.
+This is an example of how knowledge gained from one strand of development (POT approach) is poised to bolster new advances on the other (BM-based methodology) through the hybrid method.